 Based on the lessons learned from HEPcloud, AWS glideins can end up in an infinite spiral of remove-hold-release-idle-hold.
 We should collect possible holdreasons/codes and use them in the factory.

-#3 Updated by HyunWoo Kim almost 4 years ago
+#3 Updated by HyunWoo Kim about 4 years ago

 I reported this to HTConder developer(Todd Miller)

 and he opened their local ticket for this issue and I am in the watch list:

 Title: Set HoldReasonCode and HoldReasonSubCode to EC2 job holds.

 Assigned to: tlmiller

 Fermi requests that we set HoldReasonCode and HoldReasonSubCode for EC2 jobs when they go on hold, instead of just setting the HoldReason string.